 Foods to Avoid

 Eating regular meals at regular intervals is the first step of a healthy diet.
 The next step is picking the right foods.

 Caffeine and Sugary Foods

-Caffeine may be difficult for many people to completely eliminate from their diet, but it is good to only have caffeinated drinks in moderation—particularly when experiencing depression-like symptoms.
-Caffeine can disrupt sleep patterns and make you feel anxious, both of which complicate depression-related symptoms.
-By the same token, eating sugary sweets and treats cause mood and energy levels into peaks and valleys, which can further exacerbate depression-related symptoms.
+Caffeine may be difficult for many people to completely eliminate from their diet.
+However, it is good to only have caffeinated drinks in moderation, particularly when you are experiencing depression-like symptoms.
+Caffeine can disrupt sleep patterns and make you feel anxious, both of which won’t help your depression.
+People who drink more than 400 milligrams of caffeine a day, the equivalent of four cups of brewed coffee, should consider cutting back.